Close dialog

 What is Software Defined Networking?

-With SDN, the network is configured centrally, which means changes can be automated and made quickly, in response to new business and application demands.
+With SDN, the network is configured centrally, meaning changes can be automated and made quickly, in response to new business and application demands.

 We’re already seeing how SDN technology is enabling new solutions.

-For example, SD-WAN is an ‘overlay’ virtual solution that’s placed on top of your existing WAN or IP-VPN (your ‘underlay’ network).
-This brings intelligence to your network, giving you visibility and control of your network traffic, while providing a lower-cost alternative to Multi-Protocol Label Switching (MPLS) networking.
+For example, SD-WAN is an ‘overlay’ virtual solution placed on top of your existing WAN or IP-VPN (your ‘underlay’ network).
+This gives you visibility and control of your network traffic, while also providing a lower-cost alternative to Multi-Protocol Label Switching (MPLS) networking.

 What is Network Function Virtualisation (NFV)?